LISA Academy: History

-In 2019 the state allowed LISA to get control of an existing school in Springdale, Arkansas.
+The first campus was opened in 2004 in Little Rock, but soon expanded in 2008, a second campus known as LISA Academy North opened.
+With grades K-12 the demand soon spread across the central Arkansas area with the opening of LISA West Elementary, followed quickly by Northwest Arkansas with the addition of Springdale, Rogers-Bentonville, and Fayetteville campuses.
+The innovative Hybrid model also opened in 2021 with satellite locations stretching from Forth Smith on the west of Arkansas to Jonesboro in the east.

 Academics

 As a public charter school, LISA Academy exceeds the requirements of the Smart Core curriculum developed the Arkansas Department of Education (ADE), which requires students to complete 22 credit units before graduation.
 Students engage in regular and Advanced Placement (AP) coursework and exams, preparatory courses in ACT/SAT testing, leadership workshops, and partnerships with local colleges and universities.

 LISA Academy has partnered with the University of Central Arkansas, the University of Arkansas at Little Rock and the University of Arkansas at Monticello to offer twelve concurrent credit courses in math, English, history and music.

 The National Center for Educational Achievement (NCEA), a department of ACT, Inc., recognized LISA Academy High School as a 2012 NCEA Higher Performing School.
 LISA Academy High received Higher Performing (HP) recognition in area of Literacy.

 Extracurricular activities

-The LISA Academy Charter School mascot for academic and athletic teams is the Jaguar with school colors of red and Slightly darker Red.
+The LISA Academy Charter School mascot for academic and athletic teams is the Jaguar with school colors of red and grey.